GU

 Must Try!

 Crispy tortillas topped with various ingredients such as refried beans, guacamole, salsa, cheese, and shredded meat.
-They are a common street food and snack.
+Common street food and snack available from vendors throughout Guatemala.
+Simple but satisfying, showcasing fresh toppings.

 Allergens: